Oliver Wolcott Jr.: Martha Washington's escaped slave

 On May 21, 1796, one of Martha Washington's slaves, Oney Judge (sometimes known as Ona), escaped from the Executive Mansion in Philadelphia, where she lived with the Washingtons during his presidency, serving as Washington's chambermaid.
 As Secretary, Wolcott was George Washington's intermediary in getting the Collector of Customs for Portsmouth, New Hampshire, Joseph Whipple, to capture and send Judge to Mount Vernon, where she had begun serving the Washingtons.
 Whipple met with Judge, discussed why she had escaped and tried to ascertain the facts of the case.
 After she told him she did not desire to be a slave again, Whipple refused to remove Judge against her will, said that it could cause civil unrest because of abolitionists, and recommended for the president to go through the courts if necessary.

-In their correspondence, Washington said that he wanted to avoid controversy and so he did not use the courts to take advantage of the method that he had signed into law under the Fugitive Slave Act of 1793.
-Whipple was aware that Wolcott and Washington both wanted Ona Judge to be captured even if that meant rounded up in the middle of the night.
-Whipple’s background in New Hampshire and family’s emancipation of slaves in the 1780s remained in the background during Washington’s desire to capture Judge.
-Wolcott reported back to Washington that Judge would return as his slave if there was emancipation at some point, and that Whipple wanted out of the search for Judge.
-Wolcott was relieved of his task in trying to capture Ona Judge on November 28, 1796, by Washington.
+In their correspondence, Washington said that he wanted to avoid controversy, so he did not use the courts to take advantage of the method that he had signed into law under the Fugitive Slave Act of 1793.
+Whipple was aware that Wolcott and Washington both wanted Ona Judge to be captured, even if that meant her being rounded up in the middle of the night.
+Whipple's background in New Hampshire and family's emancipation of slaves in the 1780s remained in the background throughout this episode.
+Wolcott reported back to Washington that Judge would return as his slave if she could expect emancipation at some point, and that Whipple wanted out of the attempt to bring Judge back into captivity.
+Washington relieved Wolcott of his task of returning Ona Judge on November 28, 1796.

-Washington allegedly made another attempt to apprehend her in 1798, by his nephew, Burwell Bassett, but considering Bassett's spurious political alignment the allegation is skeptical at best and fraudulent at worst.
-According to the purported request, he was instructed to convince her to return or to take her by force, but Judge was warned by senator John Langdon and hid.
-Wolcott's involvement with this case ended with the first attempt to return Judge to slavery.
+Washington allegedly made another attempt to apprehend Judge in 1798 through his nephew, Burwell Bassett, but considering Bassett's spurious political alignment the allegation is unlikely at best and fraudulent at worst.
+According to the purported request, he was instructed to convince her to return or to take her by force, but Judge was warned by Senator John Langdon and hid.
+Wolcott's involvement with this case ended after his first attempt to return Judge to slavery.